Breast Reduction Side Effects

 As with all surgeries, complications may include infection, bleeding or reaction to anesthesia.
 Immediately after surgery, there may be some pain, which can be treated by a prescription from the plastic surgeon.
 If the pain is more severe, additional follow-up visits may be scheduled.

-(Male breast reduction for the treatment of gynecomastia carries its own set of risks.
-For information on that topic, visit our page on male breast reduction risks.)
+(Male breast reduction for the treatment of gynecomastia carries its own set of risks.)

 Loss of Breast and Nipple Sensation